Stephanie Grebe

 Stephanie "Steffi" Grebe (born 24 September 1987) is a German para table tennis player who was born without her left and right forearms, she is a right-handed player.

+Career

 She won the silver medal in the women's individual C6 event at the 2016 Summer Paralympics held in Rio de Janeiro, Brazil.

 In 2021, she won one of the bronze medals in the women's individual C6 event at the 2020 Summer Paralympics held in Tokyo, Japan.